 Thought leadership content on LinkedIn

-Detailed case studies with concrete figures and successes
+Detailed case studies with concrete numbers and successes

 If you have long sales cycles